| |

 The false doors

 The mastaba of Ty is one of the first in which false doors are found with outer rounded edges and a cavetto cornice at the top, which occupies 0.4m.
 The caveto cornice was originally painted in red and green vertical stripe to highlight the rounded fluting of its design.
-The monument includes three levels of depth, providing a recessed aspect, very visible in the old photo of Steindorf (see stein-01), which also shows that the hieroglyphic texts were in a far better condition than today.
-Also, in the full length image of the left false door (see cm-305), the recessing of the sections towards the centre can clearly be seen at the base, and also some of the original colour and design of the cavetto cornice.
+The monument includes three levels of depth, providing a recessed aspect, very visible in the old photo of Steindorf (see ), which also shows that the hieroglyphic texts were in a far better condition than today.
+Also, in the full length image of the left false door (see ), the recessing of the sections towards the centre can clearly be seen at the base, and also some of the original colour and design of the cavetto cornice.
 It is impossible to judge the state of the colours at the time of Steindorf, but today, they have survived only in the lower portion and on the cornice.

-(again with two columns of text), however, this time they extend only two-thirds the height of the outer ones, these also are surmounted by a lintel (this time with three rows of text.
+Each door, therefore, consists of an outer pair of uprights (each with two columns of text) surmounted by a lintel (with two rows of text).
+These are surrounded by the rounded edge frame.
+Within this framework, and recessed, is another pair of uprights (again with two columns of text), however, this time they extend only two-thirds the height of the outer ones, these also are surmounted by a lintel (this time with three rows of text.
 Inside this inner pseudo door frame is a further recessed central area.
 Above the inner lintel the area is again recessed and it contains what at first sight is a further pair of uprights (single column of text) and a lintel (three rows of text) with the enclosed area being filled with an image of Ty seated before of table of offerings.

-For the left false door, see: line drawing, jb-14, cm-305 and base area.
+For the left false door, see: , , and .

-For the right false door, see: line drawing, cm-303, tb-856 and bottom area.
+For the right false door, see: , , and .

 The main outer lintel consists of two lines of traditional offering formulae "Hotep di nesu", addressed to Anubis.
 The two outer uprights, of each side, have the prayers addressed to Anubis and Osiris, and also in the inscriptions, the deceased's titles.
 The inner pair of uprights and their lintel contain similar texts.
 The bottom of the two pairs of uprights contain images of Ty, four in total.
 The colour is preserved, allowing the images of Ty to be observed heading towards the inside of the door.
 In each case he holds a stick, and, alternately, a sekhem spectre or a piece of cloth.
 Below him, is a broad red band edged with thick black lines, below which, the rest of the wall is also red.